csebooks/c-programming/content.en/handling-multiple-strings/_index.md

 65504 65513 (last location)

-Figure 16.1
+Figure 16.1 :

 Here, 65454, 65464, 65474, etc., are the base addresses of successive names.
 As seen from the above pattern, some of the names do not occupy all the bytes reserved for them.
 For example, even though 10 bytes are reserved for storing the name “akshay”, it occupies only 7 bytes.
 Thus, 3 bytes go waste.
 Similarly, for each name, there is some amount of wastage.
 In fact, more the number of names, more would be the wastage.
 Can this not be avoided?
 Yes, it can be... by using what is called an ‘array of pointers’, which is our next topic of discussion.

-**Array of Pointers to Strings** As we know, a pointer variable always contains an address.
+## Array of Pointers to Strings
+ As we know, a pointer variable always contains an address.
 Therefore, if we construct an array of pointers, it would contain a number of addresses.
 Let us see how the names in the earlier example can be stored in the array of pointers.

+{{< highlight c >}}
 char \*names\[ \] = { "akshay", "parag", "raman", "srinivas", "gopal", "rajesh" } ;
+{{< / highlight >}}

 In this declaration, **names\[ \]** is an array of pointers.
 It contains base addresses of respective names.
 That is, base address of “akshay” is stored in **names\[ 0 \]**, base address of “parag” is stored in **names\[ 1 \]** and so on.
 This is depicted in Figure 16.2.